 You can extend the lifespan of your garage door and increase its reliability if you take the time to inspect it and tune it up.
-Here are some simple ways to keep your garage door looking great and operating smoothly:
+Here are some simple ways to keep your garage door looking great and operating smoothly.

-1st Step: Inspect Your Door
+1st Step: Inspect Your Garage Door

 You can inspect all the visible parts of your garage door hardware by yourself.
 This is not a difficult task and it will help ensure your door continues to operate smoothly.

-- Remove grease, grime and dirt that may have accumulated over time.
+✓ Remove grease, grime, and dirt that may have accumulated over time.

 3rd Step: Get Rid of the Rust

-- Use sandpaper to remove the rust, prime the part with a zinc-rich primer and then apply a properly colored, high-quality exterior latex paint.
+✓ Removing the rust of the metal parts will extend your door's life.
+Use sandpaper to remove the rust, prime the part with a zinc-rich primer and then apply a properly colored, high-quality exterior latex paint.

-Paint Your Garage Door
+4th Step: Paint and Refinishing Your Garage Door

-- Steel and aluminum doors should be painted with 100 percent acrylic latex paint rated for exterior use.
+- Steel and aluminum garage doors should be painted with 100 percent acrylic latex paint rated for exterior use.
 Sand any plastic parts to remove their gloss before painting.

 - Vinyl doors require special acrylic/urethane paint specifically labeled for use on vinyl.
 If your vinyl door is light-colored, refrain from repainting it a dark color, as this can cause heat buildup that may buckle or crack the door. ** Always check with the manufacturer or his local representative before painting a vinyl garage door.
 You may wind up voiding your warranty!

-- Wood doors may be painted or stained.
+- Wood garage doors may be painted or stained.
 If your painted door has loose or flakey paint, wash it with tri-sodium phosphate and, after it dries, use a hook-blade paint scrapper and/or random orbit sander to remove loose paint.
 Feather the rough edges with the sander.
 Dust the door and then apply primer, followed by a couple of coats of exterior latex paints.
-If your doors are relatively free of gouges and dings, use a glossy paint to better protect the door from dirt, abrasion, grease and staining.
+If your doors are relatively free of gouges and dings, use glossy paint to better protect the door from dirt, abrasion, grease, and staining.

 - Natural finish doors can be sanded with medium to fine sandpaper down to the bare wood.
 If the doors have been varnished, you can accelerate the process by first applying the appropriate stripper before sanding.
 You can use a power washer to remove the stripper, or simply a bucket and rag.
 If your door shows any signs of mold, apply a dilute bleach solution before sanding.
 After sanding, apply several coats of exterior penetrating finish formulated for the preservation of outdoor wood.
 The choice of sheen is up to you -- many folks prefer the look of satin or semi-gloss, but a high-gloss finish will provide the maximum protection.
 The product should be treated to protect the wood surface from harmful UV rays.